streamlit/docs/content/kb/tutorials/databases/postgresql.md

     st.write(f"{row.name} has a :{row.pet}:")
 ```

-See `st.experimental_connection` above?
+See `st.connection` above?
 This handles secrets retrieval, setup, query caching and retries.
 By default, `query()` results are cached without expiring.
 In this case, we set `ttl="10m"` to ensure the query result is cached for no longer than 10 minutes.
 You can also set `ttl=0` to disable caching.
 Learn more in [Caching](/library/advanced-features/caching).

 If everything worked out (and you used the example table we created above), your app should look like this: